 - Investigator's signature; and

-- Statement of acknowledgement to be signed and dated by the recipient.
+- Statement of acknowledgment to be signed and dated by the recipient.